 Our response is a more equitable and inclusive city.
 We want the city to be one where everyone has an equal chance in life and the opportunity to realise their potential.
 Cities that are more equal are cities that thrive.

-Image on right: Celebrating Wear it Purple Day Photo: Katherine Griffiths / City of Sydney
+Image on right: Celebrating Wear it Purple Day

 About this plan